sachinsharma95/youtube_Scrapping/README.md

 - View Counts
 - Post time
 - Thumbnail URL
-- All the information is stored in mongodb as well as CSV file in the local system.
+- All the information are stored in mongodb as well as CSV file in the local system.

-All the above information of the any You tube channel will be dispaled in UI interface with neat and clean .
+####All the above information of the any You tube channel will be dispaled in UI interface with neat and clean .

 #### Steps to Run this Project
 1. Clone the project from my repo